List of Dragon Ball characters: Babidi

-Bobbidi (バビディ, Babidi), Babidi in the English anime dub, is a madōshi (魔導師) or warlock and son of Bibbidi, the creator of Majin Buu.
+Bobbidi (バビディ, Babidi), Babidi in the English anime dub, is a madōshi (魔導師) or warlock and son of Bibbidi, the warlock who claimed to have created Majin Buu.
 Long after Buu is sealed away and his father is dead, he revives Buu to help him conquer the universe.
 Babidi is capable of taking control of someone using his magic; a large "M" appears on their forehead.
 Babidi takes over the minds of strong warriors in order to help him achieve his goal, including Dabura, alien warrior Pui Pui (プイプイ), light-devouring monster Yakon (ヤコン), and two humans, Yamu (ヤムー, Yamū) and Spopovitch (スポポビッチ, Supopobitchi).
 Babidi uses them to collect energy for Buu's revival, and later enlists Vegeta to help him, though Vegeta is able to ignore his orders.
 After Buu is revived, Babidi controls him by threatening to reseal him, though after being manipulated by Goku, Buu turns on him and shatters his head with a single punch.
 In the anime, he appears in Hell, cheering Goku and Vegeta on during their fight with Buu.
 Babidi is referenced in Dragon Ball Super and appears in flashback scenes.
 Babidi is voiced by Jōji Yanami in the original series and Bin Shimada in Kai, Terry Klassen in the Ocean dub, and Duncan Brannan in the Funimation dub.

 Dabura

 Dabra, Supreme Demon King (暗黒魔界の王ダーブラ, Ankoku Makai no Ō Dābura), named "Dabura" in the English anime dub, is Babidi's mind-controlled goon.
 Dabura appears when Goku, Gohan, Vegeta, Piccolo, and Krillin enter Babidi's ship to aid the Supreme Kai and his attendant Kibito in preventing Majin Buu's awakening.
 He obliterates Kibito single-handedly, turns Piccolo and Krillin to stone by spitting at them, and helps Babidi corrupt Vegeta with a spell.
 When Buu awakens, he transmutes Dabura into a large cookie and consumes him, restoring his petrified victims to normal.
 In a filler episode of the Dragon Ball Z anime, Dabura is shown accompanying Bulma, Chi-Chi, and Videl in their search for Gohan in the afterlife.
 Dabura is voiced by Ryūzaburō Ōtomo in the Japanese version of the anime series.
-In the Ocean Group English dub, his voice is supplied by Scott McNeil, and by Rick Robertson in the Funimation English Dub.
+In the Ocean Group English dub, his voice is supplied by Scott McNeil, and by Rick Robertson in the Funimation English dub.
+His name is a pun on the phrase Abracadabra.

+He was the Supreme Demon King who presided over all three Demon Worlds before Gomah succeeded him, and the latter was his vice-Supreme Demon King.
+His father, Supreme Demon King Abura (アーブラ Ābura) possessed the Tertian Oculus, or Evil Third Eye before him, but Dabura hired a thief to steal the artifact.
+By the time the thief had escaped, though, he was killed, and thus Dabura could not retrieve the item.